 In one of the few incidents that made headlines, an RB-47H flying out of RAF Brize Norton was jumped and shot down over the Barents Sea on 1 July 1960.
 The Soviets claimed it had violated their airspace, while the Americans insisted that it was well out over international waters and, of course, not on a surveillance mission.
 It appears that it actually was well out in international airspace, but the Soviets were annoyed over recent overflights.
 They wanted to send the Americans a message that such provocations would have consequences, and that hiding behind the rules wasn't going to be any protection.

 The aircraft's pilot was Major Willard G. "Bill" Palm, his copilot was Captain Freeman "Bruce" Olmstead, and his navigator was Captain John R. McKone.
 Olmstead and McKone managed to eject safely and were captured.
-Palm and the three crows in the bombbay reconnaissance pod -- Major Eugene Posa, Captain Oscar Goforth, and Captain Dean Phillips -- were all killed.
+Palm and the three EWOs in the bombbay reconnaissance pod -- Major Eugene Posa, Captain Oscar Goforth, and Captain Dean Phillips -- were all killed.
 Palm's body was recovered and sent back to the US.
-Olmstead and McKone were convicted as spies and loudly played up as propaganda pawns, but both were swapped back to the US on 25 January 1961 after they had outlived their usefulness.
+Olmstead and McKone were convicted as spies and loudly played up as propaganda pawns, but both were swapped back to the US on 25 January 1961, after the inauguration of incoming President John F. Kennedy.

 The last known confrontation between MiGs and RB-47s took place on 27 April 1965, when an ERB-47H was jumped by North Korean MiG-17s over the Sea of Japan.
 The MiGs gave the ERB-47H a working over, but it managed to make it back to Yokota Air Base in Japan with two engines out.BACK_TO_TOP